daattali/beautiful-jekyll/_drafts/five-ideas-to-create-a-simpler-home.md

 ## FIVE IDEAS TO CREATE A SIMPLER HOME:

-1. **Pick up as you go (as much as you can).** I'm talking about seeing something at the top of the stairs that need to go downstairs or those scrap pieces of paper on the table.
+1. **Pick up as we go (as much as you can).** I'm talking about seeing something at the top of the stairs that need to go downstairs or those scrap pieces of paper on the table.
 If you have a minute, picking up as you go can help so much overall.
 It's a habit our family is working on too, a little bit at a time!
 Sometimes this isn't doable, though, because we have a home full of children, so we do what we can when we can.
 2. **Focus on high traffic chores for tidying daily such as the kitchen and laundry.** These two places in the home tend to explode easily without consistent attention.
 Focusing on those two areas will help create a simpler home, even when the rest of the home is a bomb.
 That's what we do when we need to scale back for various reasons such as having a newborn or someone being sick.
 3. **Meal plan.** If we don't meal plan in our home, it becomes very obvious very quickly.
 There's nothing like having a hangry crew waiting for their supper! ha.
 Even taking five minutes every week to do a loose meal plan can help so very much.
 Starting somewhere is better than having no plan at all, right?
 Related BLOG here.
 4. **Write routines down.** Research shows that writing things down will help commit whatever you are writing down better to memory.
 Linkkkk.
 By writing those routines down, it's going to have a greater chance of sticking.
 Plus it won't be easily forgotten.